 On this plate sat Sam.
 The whole time the son dangled, slowly dying, Sam the Mouse just stood in front of his face and stared him in the eye.
 Just stood there.
 For an hour and a half.
 Didn’t move.
 Just stared into his eyes.

-When the son finally died Sam scurried up the rope and went home to where Mae, Mags and Agatha were eating dinner and trying to think of what to do as New Albion’s new mob bosses.
+When the son finally died Sam scurried up the rope and went home to where Mae, Mags and Agatha were eating dinner and trying to think of what to do as New Albion’s premiere band of thieves.